 The Group continues to invest in research and development, to ensure our products meet market needs and are continuously updated with the latest market and regulatory requirements.
-The total development spend during FY20, focused on progressing the road map for Sonata and investment in the product suite, was \$36.3 million (2019: \$31.8 million), of which \$8.6 million (2019: \$4.0 million) was capitalised as intangible assets.
+The total development spend during FY22 of \$53.9 million (2021: 50.4 million), was predominately focused on the development of a suite of microservices, further enhancing our Sonata Alta solution, the extension of digital advice capability and enhancements to our financial planning solution AdviceOS, extending Delta's product functionality of PlatinumPro, strengthening the Groups product functionality relative to competitors and expanding the Groups total addressable market. \$21.2 million (2021: \$19.3 million) was capitalised as intangible assets.

-The profit for the Consolidated Entity after providing for income tax for the year ended 30 June 2020 amounted to \$40.1 million (2019: \$32.8 million).
+The profit for the Consolidated Entity after providing for income tax for the year ended 30 June 2022 amounted to \$29.9 million (2021: \$34.6 million).